The point here is that while the housing market has recovered – the media should be asking ‘Is that all the recovery there is?’

 While there are many hopes pinned on the housing recovery as a “driver” of economic growth in

 2013, 2014, 2015,2016 – the lack of recovery in the home ownership data suggests otherwise.

-Posted in Asset Bubbles & Inflation, Finance & Economics, Planning, Public Policy, Real Estate and tagged Asset Bubble, Banking, Bubble Finance, Commerical Real Estate, Economics, Economy, Finance, Finance Bubble, Financial Flim-Flam, Financial Regulation, Housing, Real Estate, Real Estate Finance, Real Estate Investment, Residential Real Estate.
+Posted in Asset Bubbles & Inflation/Deflation, Finance & Economics, Planning, Public Policy, Real Estate and tagged Asset Bubble, Banking, Bubble Finance, Commerical Real Estate, Economics, Economy, Finance, Finance Bubble, Financial Flim-Flam, Financial Regulation, Housing, Real Estate, Real Estate Finance, Real Estate Investment, Residential Real Estate.